inc2734/habakiri/src/readme.txt

 = Logo setting =

-You can upload and setting logo image in Customizer.
+You can upload a logo image in Customizer.

 = 6 page templates =

 * Right Sidebar ( default )
 * Left Sidebar
-* No Sodebar
+* No Sidebar
 * Full Width ( Fixed )
 * Full Width ( Fluid )
 * For Front Page